 “The election results make us look more divided than we really are.
 Our choices may be divided, but our politics really aren’t.
 Trump supporters also have a lot more in common with Harris supporters than they might realize,” Dickinson said.

 Aside from political divisions, the election will also likely impact institutions of higher education.
-Jacobsen, the president of Middlebury Republicans, praised Trump’s policies on cultural issues and especially the president-elect’s approach in the liberal arts.
+Jacobs0n, the president of Middlebury Republicans, praised Trump’s policies on cultural issues and especially the president-elect’s approach in the liberal arts.

-“One part of Trump’s platform is to restore classical liberal arts education and to combat some of what the right typically perceives as wokeism or elitism in the liberal arts that is denigrating what the liberal arts should really be about,” Jacobsen said, continuing that he hopes Trump will take steps to promote free speech in liberal arts environments.
+“One part of Trump’s platform is to restore classical liberal arts education and to combat some of what the right typically perceives as wokeism or elitism in the liberal arts that is denigrating what the liberal arts should really be about,” Jacobson said, continuing that he hopes Trump will take steps to promote free speech in liberal arts environments.

 During the election, Trump outlined plans to restrict classroom discussion; under his previous administration, he proposed several billion-dollar cuts to the Department of Education.